killerfrienddk/DatabaseConnection/README.md

 Finally you need to add it as a Project Reference to your main project.

 ## Get a local mysql database
-You can go get on by downloading wamp server.
+You can go get it by downloading wamp server.
 Link to guide: https://www.youtube.com/watch?v=C-50GV2uUu0

 You need to add the Services you create and the RContext in your Startup.cs or your Program.cs if it is a discord bot, they need to be set as a singleton like this: